ricado-group/js-api-client/README.md

 Our todo list!

-- Support generating this README.md from a Template so we can inject some things automatically!
+- Support generating this README.md from a Template so we can inject some code examples and types automatically!
-- Include the JSDoc HTML Documentation to make dealing with Controllers and Models easier.
 - Provide a ready-to-go pre-built version of this package as ricado-api-client.js in `dist`